Ron-Ldn/nodalize/docs/data_lookback.md

     @property
     def dependencies(self):
-        return {"EquityPrice": None}  # Will use the default lookback of 1 day
+        return {"EquityPrice": None}  # Will use the default lookback of 1 day, as defined in the EquityPrice class

-    # Note: if there is 1 and only 1 dependency abd no further transformation to apply to it,
+    # Note: if there is 1 and only 1 dependency and no further transformation to apply to it,
     # then it is not necessary to override the "compute" function.
+    # The data from the dependency will be saved as is.

 class EquityPriceLookback2(EquityStock):